Breath Tests in Australia

 Do I Have to Agree to A Breath Test?

 Generally, you cannot refuse a Police request for a breath sample.
-A breath test request can be refused based on medical grounds.
+But, you can refuse a breath test request based on medical grounds.
 However, if a doctor confirms that a breath test will not affect a person’s health, the test may go ahead.
-Not completing a breath test correctly, by not blowing hard enough or blowing intermittently is also considered a refusal.
+Not completing a breath test correctly, by not blowing hard enough or blowing intermittently is also a refusal.
 Refusal can lead to more serious charges.

 There are certain situations when a Police Officer can not request you to complete a breath test.
 These Laws differ from State to State.
 For example, in New South Wales, a police officer cannot ask you to perform a breath test if you have not driven for the last two hours.
 You also cannot be asked to complete a breath test if you are at your own home.

 It is always good to provide a breath sample, even if you think that the Police officer is not right in requesting it.
 If you dispute the test in court, your cooperation will help your case.
-If you refuse a breath test and your refusal is later found to be wrong, you may be charged with the level of a high range drink driving offence.
+If you refuse a breath test and your refusal is later to be wrong, it will charge you with the level of a high range drink driving offence.

-What Happens if I am Stopped for a Breath Test?
+What Happens if I Stop for a Breath Test?